yaminivibha/LLM_InformationRetrieval/README.md

 # How To Run

 <aside>
 🍞 All commands necessary to install the required software, dependencies, and run the program.
+Note: this code will *not work* locally on M1 Macs because of limitations with the spaCy implementation we are using!
+Using a VM with Ubuntu is your best bet here.

 </aside>

 ### Installing Dependencies

 - Note: It is advised that you run the setup scripts in a virtual environment to manage your python library versions.
 For creating and activating virtual environments with the OS we used on VM instances in developing this project (Ubuntu 18.04 LTS), see [this guide](https://linuxize.com/post/how-to-create-python-virtual-environments-on-ubuntu-18-04/).
 Please start with a completely fresh environment.
-- Note: running this code will *not work* locally on M1 Macs because of limitations with the packages we are using!
-Using a VM with Ubuntu is your best bet here.

 Clone and navigate to the repository: